Have a Good Time in Malaysia – Places to Visit & Top Things to See in 2024

 Taman Negara

 Taman Negara National Park is in the state of Pahang and has several claims to fame that attract a steady stream of visitors.
 One of these is that this is the largest national park in peninsular Malaysia, as well as the fact that the park features the longest rope walkway in the world.
-The park also has some serious treks, as long as 100km round trip as well as more gentle hikes for beginners.
+The park also has some serious treks, as long as 100km round trip as well as more gentle trails creating an ideal scene for hiking in Malaysia.
 There is a wide array of wildlife and plant life in the park for nature lovers.
 The area is even home to an indigenous tribe named the Orang Asli or Original People, who are said to be the first inhabitants of Malaysia.

 Conclusion